scottaohara/accessible_modal_window/README.md

 # Accessible Modal Dialog

-*Note: this readme is still being rewritten.**

-A vanilla (aka plain old JavaScript), accessible modal dialog script, written in ES5 with no need for a build process.
+A vanilla JavaScript, accessible modal dialog script, written in ES5.

 ## Usage
 Include the _a11y.modal.js_ file at the bottom of your document, or concatenated into your primary .js file, as part of your build process.

-Ideally modal dialogs are are triggered by either a `button` or an element that has been modified to have the semantics and keyboard functionality of a `button`.
-While this script does allow dialogs to be fired by other means, a dialog opening without a purposeful action can be a confusing and frustrating user experience to many.
+Ideally modal dialogs are activated by a purposeful user interaction with a `button`, or an element that has been modified to have the semantics and keyboard functionality of a `button`.
+While this script does allow dialogs to be activated by other means, a dialog opening without a purposeful action can be a confusing and frustrating user experience to many.

+### Modal Dialog Trigger
-The baseline for a button to open a modal dialog should consist of the following:
+The baseline for a `button` to open a modal dialog should consist of the following:

 ```html
 <button type="button"
   class="_your_class(es)_here_"